TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

    This utility function creates and returns a new exception class.
 The *name* argument must be the name of the new exception, a C string of the form ``module.classname``.
 The *base* and *dict* arguments are normally *NULL*.
-   This creates a class object derived from :exc:`Exception` (accessible in C as :c:data:`PyExc_Exception`).
+   This creates a kundi object derived kutoka :exc:`Exception` (accessible in C as :c:data:`PyExc_Exception`).

-   The :attr:`__module__` attribute of the new class is set to the first part (up to the last dot) of the *name* argument, and the class name is set to the last part (after the last dot).
-The *base* argument can be used to specify alternate base classes; it can either be only one class or a tuple of classes.
-The *dict* argument can be used to specify a dictionary of class variables and methods.
+   The :attr:`__module__` attribute of the new kundi is set to the first part (up to the last dot) of the *name* argument, and the kundi name is set to the last part (after the last dot).
+The *base* argument can be used to specify alternate base classes; it can either be only one kundi or a tuple of classes.
+The *dict* argument can be used to specify a dictionary of kundi variables and methods.

 .. c:function:: PyObject* PyErr_NewExceptionWithDoc(const char *name, const char *doc, PyObject *base, PyObject *dict)

-   Same as :c:func:`PyErr_NewException`, except that the new exception class can easily be given a docstring: If *doc* is non-*NULL*, it will be used as the docstring for the exception class.
+   Same as :c:func:`PyErr_NewException`, except that the new exception kundi can easily be given a docstring: If *doc* is non-*NULL*, it will be used as the docstring for the exception class.